zwettemaan/secretDmg/README.md

   ... secrets are not accessible any more
 ```

-No need to remember passwords - these are all stored in the computers secure credential store.
+No need to remember the password for the secret storage.
+The password is stored in the local computers' secure credential store and never gets sent to the repository.

 And that's the gist of it!